 The war memorials are so sobering.
 The Martin Luther King, Jr memorial is so inspirational; I’ll include more details about all of these in an upcoming post.

 Scheduling a mid-afternoon flight was just right because we got a half-day in the city (on a weekday; things were less crowded) before heading out.
-Flying back to California from the East Coast is always so lovely because the time zone change works in our favor.
+Flying back to California from the East Coast is always lovely because the time change works in our favor.

 Have you ever visited Washington, DC?
 If so, what was your favorite part?
 If not, what are you most interested in checking out?